Groovy

 Language constants

 Every text element used by default in Intrexx is defined in the global language constants.
-Click here for general information about this subject.
+General information on this topic can be found here.

 Example for accessing a global language constant:

-Returns the value that the global language constant has in the default portal language.
-Replace "PORTAL_CONST_NAME" in the example script with the name of the desired language constant.
+Returns the value of the global language constant in the portal default language.
+In the example script, replace "PORTAL_CONST_NAME" with the name of the desired language constant.

 Example

-Returns "Next" (label of the "Next" button, which you will find in many dialogs, in German, the default language of the sample portal).
+Returns "Next" (labeling of the "Next" button, which you will find in many dialogs, in German, the default language of the sample portal).

 Snippet